- What is PNI

 LIVE Web TV Chat with PNI ORG UK

-Here is the interview from 20th December 2012 where our Trustee, Natalie Ellis; and Liz Wise from the Cedar Houyse Support Group spoke candidly about Post Natal Illness.
+Here is the interview from 20th December 2012 where our Trustee, Natalie Brophy (nee Ellis); and Liz Wise from the Cedar House Support Group spoke candidly about Post Natal Illness.

 You can watch the show here.